 Ordering Information

-Your local dealer will be able to order any of these Gibson left-handed guitars for you.
+Your local dealer will be able to order any of these Gibson left-handed guitars for you if they do not already have them in stock.

 For more information: